A guest blog tying United Airlines and Amazon together!? Well… here you go! – Coach Wolfgang

 United Airlines followed procedures

-In case you aren’t aware, United Airlines had Chicago police forcibly remove a passenger from his seat back in April.
+In case you aren’t aware, United Airlines had authorities forcibly remove a passenger from his seat back in April.

 It was caught on video.

 Turns out that the flight was full but they had to accommodate a few flight attendants that needed to get on.
 When no one took their offer for free flight credits, they selected 4 passengers at random to kick off.
 One of the four refused and United Airlines called the cops.
-The man had a few minor injuries from the ordeal and is suing United Airlines and Chicago Police Department.
-The video went viral and is a nightmare PR situation for United.
+The man had a few minor injuries from the ordeal and is suing United Airlines.
+The video went viral and is a nightmare public relations situation for United.

-The United Airlines CEO originally said, essentially, that his team “followed their procedures” when they had police physically remove the passenger.
+The United Airlines CEO originally said, essentially, that his team “followed their procedures” when they had authorities physically remove the passenger.

 It’s a response he regretted.